Contributing Gear Writer

 Unless you are confident in your experience or have a friend with similar equipment, it is a good idea to run your choices by the shop to make sure that you get exactly the gear best suited for your skills and conditions.

-Pros: Latest Cabrinha gear at an excellent package price
+Pros: Last year’s Cabrinha gear at an excellent package price

 Cons: Might need to talk to the shop to narrow your options

 Cabrinha is a solid brand with excellent prices, and this package reflects these qualities.
-You get the latest 2024 models of wing, board, and foil, and can choose from essentially the entire Cabrinha lineup.
+You get last year’s 2024 models of wing, board, and foil, and can choose from essentially the entire Cabrinha lineup.

-Both the 04 Mantis and Vision wings (the latest in Cabrinha’s lineup) have been well-received, and the board choices include the light-wind oriented Swift as well as more traditional wing foil board designs.
+Both the 04 Mantis and Vision wings have been well-received, and the board choices include the light-wind oriented Swift as well as more traditional wing foil board designs.
 The foil comes in a wide variety of sizes and designs, with either an aluminum or carbon mast.
-We were able to put a package together with a Code 86L board, a 5 sq meter Mantis wing, and a foil with carbon mast for well under $5000 which is a very nice price for an intermediate wing foiling package.
+We were able to put a package together with a Code 86L board, a 5 square meter Mantis wing, and a foil with a carbon mast for well under $5000, which is a very nice price for an intermediate wing foiling package.

 Like the other packages above, you can save yourself some research time if you message the shop to help optimize your options around your skills and sailing conditions.

-But, if you have learned some wing foiling skills and want to be able to wing in the lightest breeze, or paddle downwind riding the swells, these packages offer setups designed to extract every bit of performance.
+But if you have learned some wing foiling skills and want to be able to wing in the lightest breeze or paddle downwind riding the swells (far, far more advanced), these sorts of packages offer setups designed to extract every bit of performance.

 Pros: Huge, high-aspect foil to maximize glide